Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Spectral radius notions and nonlinear Fredholm property

 \subsection{A nonlinear Fredholm-type property}

-We now introduce a nonlinear Fred\-holm-type property, also considered in~\cite{AGN-collatz}, which will be required to establish the uniqueness result for fixed point and eigenvectors in Sections~\ref{sec-main}--\ref{sec-eig-nonexp}.
+We now introduce a nonlinear Fred\-holm-type property, also considered in~\cite{AGN-collatz}, which will be required to establish the uniqueness result for fixed points and eigenvectors in Sections~\ref{sec-main}--\ref{sec-eig-nonexp}.
 If $(X,\|\cdot\|)$ and $(Y,\|\cdot\|)$ are Banach spaces, $D$ is a subset of $X$, and $g:D\to Y$ is a map, we shall say that $g$ has {\em Property~\PF} when \begin{enumerate} \item[(F)] any sequence $\seq{x_j \in D}{j \geq 1}$, bounded in $X$, and such that $g(x_j) \rightarrow_{j\to \infty} 0$, has a convergent subsequence in $X$. \end{enumerate} In the point set topology literature, Property~\PF\ corresponds to the property that the restriction of $g$ to any closed bounded set of $X$ is proper at $0$.
 If $X$ is finite dimensional, any map $g:X\to Y$ has Property~\PF.
 When $g$ is linear, $g$ has Property~\PF\ if, and only if, $g$ is a semi-Fredholm linear operator with index in $\Z\cup\{-\infty\}$, which means that $g$ has a finite dimensional kernel and a closed range, see for instance~\cite[Proposition~19.1.3]{hormander} or~\cite[Chapter IV, Theorems~5.10 and~5.11]{kato}.
 In the sequel, $\id$ denotes the identity map over any set.

-\begin{lemma}[\citespectral{Lemma}{sp-lem-ksetcontract}] If $D$ is a subset of a Banach space $(X,\|\cdot\|)$, and if $h:D\to X$ is a map sending bounded sets to bounded sets and such that $\nu_D(h)<1$, then $\id -h$ has Property~\PF. \end{lemma} In the particular case where the homogeneous generalized measure of noncompactness $\nu$ is equal to $\alpha$, and where $h$ is continuous, Lemma~\ref{lem-ksetcontract} is a consequence of Corollary~2 of~\cite{MR0312341}, which says more generally that the restriction of $\id -h$ to any closed bounded set of $X$ is proper (at any point).
+\begin{lemma}[\citespectral{Lemma}{sp-lem-ksetcontract}] If $D$ is a subset of a Banach space $(X,\|\cdot\|)$, and if $h:D\to X$ is a map sending bounded sets to bounded sets and such that $\nu_D(h)<1$, then $\id -h$ has Property~\PF. \end{lemma} In the particular case where the homogeneous generalized measure of noncompactness $\nu$ is equal to the Kuratowski-Darbo generalized measure of noncompactness $\alpha$, and where $h$ is continuous, Lemma~\ref{lem-ksetcontract} is a consequence of Corollary~2 in Section~E of~\cite{MR0312341}, which says more generally that the restriction of $\id -h$ to any closed bounded set of $X$ is proper (at any point).

 \begin{proposition}[\citespectral{Proposition}{sp-prop1}] If $C$ is a cone of a Banach space $(X,\|\cdot\|)$, if $h:C \rightarrow C$ is homogeneous and uniformly continuous on bounded sets of $C$, and if either $\rho_C(h)< 1$ or $\bonsall C (h)< 1$, then $\id-h$ has Property $\PF$ on $C$.
 Moreover, when $\bonsall C (h)< 1$, $0$ is the unique fixed point of $h$ in $C$. \end{proposition}